 Monitor Windows network information

 With the Splunk platform, you can monitor detailed statistics about network activity into or out of a Windows machine.
-On Splunk Cloud, you can monitor Windows network information from a universal forwarder that you install on the Windows machine from which you want to collect the information.
-Then, you can forward that data to Splunk Cloud.
+On Splunk Cloud Platform, you can monitor Windows network information from a universal forwarder that you install on the Windows machine from which you want to collect the information.
+Then, you can forward that data to Splunk Cloud Platform.

 The Splunk platform can collect the following network information: